Google Calendar vs Outlook Calendar

 Frequently Asked Questions

-Which is more affordable, Google Calendar or Outlook?
+Which is better overall, Google Calendar or Outlook?

 Google Calendar pricing: Free / Workspace $6+/user/month.
 Outlook Calendar pricing: Personal free / M365 $6+/user/month.
-Compare your expected usage and required features to determine the best value for your situation.
+Watch for extras — SMS reminders, payment processing, and additional team seats often add 30-50% to headline prices on both platforms.

-Can I switch from Google Calendar to Outlook?
+Can I switch from Google Calendar or Outlook to SchedulingKit?

 Add booking pages to any calendar